ericfreese/rat/README.md

 #### Example

-Add the following to your `.ratrc` to build a simple file viewer/manager:
+Add the following to your `ratrc` to build a simple file viewer/manager:

 ```shell
 mode files